metapsy-project/metapsyDocs/content/general/_index.en.md

 A MARD can be defined as a living systematic review of an entire research domain.
 In contrast to conventional systematic reviews and meta-analyses, MARDs do not focus on one specific population, intervention, comparison, or outcome (PICO), but on an entire research field that is too broad to be covered by one meta-analysis (e.g. all evidence on the efficacy of psychotherapies for depression).

+Countless randomized controlled trials and meta-analyses are published each year.

 {{< youtube y3AosOKX-Q4 >}}

 _A presentation introducing the concept of meta-analytic research domains_